 Great Western Bank is headquartered in Watertown and is the 4th largest bank in the state of South Dakota.
-It is also the 115st largest bank in the nation.
-It was established in 1935 and as of December of 2013, it had grown to 1,466 employees at 182 locations.
-Great Western Bank has a A health rating.
+It is also the 116st largest bank in the nation.
+It was established in 1935 and as of March of 2014, it had grown to 1,457 employees at 182 locations.
+Great Western Bank has a A+ health rating.

 I finally had enough of Wells Fargo re-enrolling me into overdraft protection without my consent, closed the account, and walked across the street to Great Western.
 I checked out another few banks before I settled on Great Western, but I was pretty happy with them from the start.
 When I signed up, I got that typical gift given to new accounts (reusable metal water bottles).
 They purchased all my old checks from Wells Fargo, and added that to the account (roughly 20 bucks, which is more than I paid for the checks, ironically).